Liquid Gold: How to Buy Olive Oil

 The other week I stood in front of the wall of olive oil at the supermarket.
 Options ran the gamut from pretty cheap to quite expensive.
 Which to choose?

-1. The Right Container
+1. Buy Olive Oil In the Right Container

 Clear bottles expose delicate oil to damaging light, and plastic is a permeable material that exposes it to air.
 Light and air will make your oil age faster.

 You may also spot bag-in-box oil, which is a newer packaging technology.
 Similar to boxed wine, the oil is packed in a plastic bag that shrinks as the oil is used, which minimizes its exposure to air and extends the shelf life significantly.
+This is a nice option to buy olive oil.

 graphic showing olive oil bottle